 The highest scoring teams in each match will advance to the next round.
-In rounds with an odd number of matches, the highest-scoring defeated team will also advance to the second round.
+In rounds with an odd number of matches, the highest-scoring defeated team from the previous also will advance.

-Teams will await competition in a nearby anteroom.
+Teams will await competition in a nearby waiting room.
 Following each matchup, teams that have already competed may join the audience.
-Advancing teams will be escorted back to the anteroom prior to the beginning of the next round.
+Advancing teams will be escorted back to the waiting room prior to the beginning of the next round.

-The two top-scoring teams will advance to the championship on Feb.
+The two top-scoring teams will advance to the state competition on Feb.
 23.